ibm-cloud-docs/assistant-data/intents.md

 If you have defined, or plan to define, entities that are related to this intent, mention the entity values or synonyms in some of the examples.
 Doing so helps to establish a relationship between the intent and entities.
 It is a weak relationship, but it does inform the model.

-*Important*:
+#### Important

 - Intent example data should be representative and typical of data that your users provide.
 Examples can be collected from actual user data, or from people who are experts in your specific field.
 The representative and accurate nature of the data is important.
 - Both training and test data (for evaluation purposes) should reflect the distribution of intents in real usage.
 Generally, more frequent intents have relatively more examples, and better response coverage.
 - You can include punctuation in the example text, as long as it appears naturally.
 If you believe that some users express their intents with examples that include punctuation, and some users will not, include both versions.
 Generally, the more coverage for various patterns, the better the response.

 ### Annotated mentions
 {: #intents-annotated-mentions}